UIWebView: Removal Planned

 Kiosk Pro will continue to support UIWebView as an option in the Browser Engine setting until this requirement is enforced.
 WKWebView, which has been the app's default Browser Engine since December 2016, will continue to be supported moving forward.

-We also offer custom B2B versions of the app that update only on request.
-As these versions are considered new apps, they are subject to the April 2020 deadline mentioned above and must be submitted and approved prior to that deadline.
-Any updates requested after the December 2020 deadline would, by necessity, remove support for UIWebView.
+We also offer custom B2B versions of Kiosk Pro Plus and Kiosk Pro Enterprise.
+As these custom B2B versions are considered new apps, they are subject to the April 2020 deadline mentioned above and, by necessity, remove support for UIWebView.